sauravtom/go-must-watch/README.md

-# Must-watch videos about Go
+# Must-watch videos about Go Lang

 This is a list of must-watch videos related to Python.
 Inspired by [js-must-watch](https://github.com/bolshchikov/js-must-watch)